SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 A REPP resource can be a single unique object identifier e.g. a domain name, or consist out of a collection of objects.
-The complete set of objects available to the client for registry operations MUST be identified by the following URL: `/{context-root}/{version}/{collection}`
+A collection of objects available for registry operations MUST be identified by: `/{context-root}/{version}/{collection}`

-- {context-root} is the base URL which MUST be specified by each registry.
+- `{context-root}` is the base URL which MUST be specified by each registry.
 The {context-root} MAY be an empty, zero length string.

-- {version} is a label which identifies the interface version.
+- `{version}` is a path segment which identifies the interface version.
 This is the equivalent of the Version element in the EPP RFCs.
 The version used in a REPP URL MUST match the version used in EPP request and response messages.

-- {collection} MUST be substituted by "domains", "hosts" or "contacts", referring to either [@!RFC5731], [@!RFC5732] or [@!RFC5733].
+- `{collection}` MUST be substituted by "domains", "hosts" or "contacts", referring to either [@!RFC5731], [@!RFC5732] or [@!RFC5733].

-- A trailing slash MAY be added to each request.
+A trailing slash MAY be added to each request.
 Implementations MUST consider requests which only differ with respect to this trailing slash as identical.

 A specific EPP object instance MUST be identified by {context-root}/ {version}/{collection}/{id} where {id} is a unique object identifier